bobbadshy/touchosc_obxd_template/README.md

 - Octave and transpose buttons.

-- Positional velocity, and optional aftertouch modulation support on the keys.
+#### Positional velocity and aftertouch modulation on keys

 Velocity is controlled by the initial touch position on the keys: bottom of keys is loudest, top is the most quiet.

   Modulation (MIDI cc1) is engaged by sliding up or down on the keys.
 The modulation will stay active after releasing the keys.
 It will automatically